 Manassas National Battlefield Park

 Manassas, which controlled transportation links between Washington DC and the Shenandoah Valley, was the site of two major battles.
-The first battle, fought here on July 21, 1861, was strategically inconclusive, though the fact that the Confederates forced the overconfident Union army into a panicked retreat surprised the many onlookers who had traveled out from Washington to watch the fighting, and it foreshadowed the next four years of war.
+The first battle, fought here on July 21, 1861, was strategically inconclusive, though the fact that the Confederates forced the overconfident Union army into a panicked retreat surprised the many onlookers who had traveled out from Washington to watch the fighting.
+It foreshadowed the next four years of war.
 The second battle, fought August 28-30, 1862, followed the instatement of Robert E. Lee as commander of the Confederate forces.
 That conflict marked the beginning of the bloodiest year of fighting, culminating in the battle of Gettysburg the following July.

 Monuments and memorials dot the grassy hills, pointing out the many key moments of the battles, and rows of artillery are set up along battle lines.
-A loosely structured 1.4-mile walking tour begins at the Henry Hill Visitor Center (703/361-1339, free), where audiovisual displays and collections of military artifacts give a sense of what the war was like.
+A loosely structured 1.4-mi (2.3-km) walking tour begins at the Henry Hill Visitor Center (703/361-1339, free), where audiovisual displays and collections of military artifacts give a sense of what the war was like.